theguly/iris-doc-src/docs/operations/access_control/authentication.md

 ## Set to True to use LDAPS
 LDAP_USE_SSL=False

-## Set to True ti verify the server certificate validity
+## Set to True to verify the server certificate validity
 LDAP_VALIDATE_CERTIFICATE=True

 ## TLS version to use LDAPS